olimorris/hledger-forecast/README.md

           --no-track                   Don't track any transactions
       -h, --help                       Show this help message

+> **Note**: For the tracking of transactions you need to include the `-t` flag

-Simply running the command with no options will assume a `forecast.yml` file exists.
+Running the command with no options will assume a `forecast.yml` file exists.

 ### Using with Hledger